About

 Privacy encompasses a wide range of issues affecting fan communities including, but not limited to:

-- Privacy from generative 'AI' and non-consensual intimate imagery.
+• Privacy from generative 'AI' and non-consensual intimate imagery.

 We vehemently reject generative 'AI' technologies that rely on scraping images, text, audio, and video from its creators without their enthusiastic and informed consent.
-Generative 'AI' also violates privacy when its users prompt for non-consensual intimate imagery, the leading usage of the technology. - Privacy of gender, sexuality, and personally identifiable information (PII) online and offline.
+Generative 'AI' also violates privacy when its users prompt for non-consensual intimate imagery, the leading usage of the technology.

-Several states have anti-'obscenity' laws and 25 states have enacted age-verification laws for accessing 'obscene' content which is purposely vaguely-defined.
+Separately, several states have anti-'obscenity' laws and 25 states have enacted age-verification laws for accessing 'obscene' content which is purposely vaguely-defined.
 These laws target LGBTQ+ people by pointing to any content about gender and sexuality as 'obscene' and either banning them or requiring ID.
-These laws do not work to achieve safety for anyone and have only been the cause of leaking personally identifiable information. - Privacy to own and operate tools.
+These laws do not work to achieve safety for anyone and have only been the cause of leaking personally identifiable information.

 Washington State House Bill 2321 would require every 3D printer be equipped with hardware that notifies the government of what is printed before it can be printed.
 This would brick cosplayers' non-connected printers overnight.